 Poll: What story is in most desperate need of an update?
 Note that I will not necessarily listen to what you say.
 Vote Now!

-Author has written 27 stories for Teen Titans, Avatar: Last Airbender, Kim Possible, Artemis Fowl, and Danny Phantom.
+Author has written 22 stories for Teen Titans, Avatar: Last Airbender, Kim Possible, and Artemis Fowl.

 Eschew obfuscation.
 Excessive verbosity is not conducive to comprehension.